tokenly/api-docs/sources/tokenly-music/includes/public/_05-searchLibrary.md

 Parameter | Description
 --------- | -----------
-name      | Album name to find.
+name      | Song name to find.
 This search uses a keyword search. artist    | Artist name to find.
 This search uses a keyword search. genre     | Genre to find tag       | Tag to find